Rice football has three games in the books and a lot of film to look through. This week Carter reviews Texas and previews Baylor.

 That play pretty well encapsulates the basic idea of Baylor’s offense.
 They’re built around a couple of core run concepts, which they use to build out a playbook filled with option runs, play-action and RPOs.

 I made the Oklahoma comparison a couple of times, and it’s similar to what they do in their run/option/RPO packages, but without the Air Raid passing roots of Lincoln Riley.
 It’s more wide open than the old school offense Matt Rhule ran as the head coach at Temple, but it’s still built on running the football.
 It’s relatively simple for the offensive players to run but deceptively difficult for defensive players to recognize and stay disciplined on the plays.
-Hopefully Rice football is up to the challenge.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Hopefully Rice football is up to the challenge.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.